Open-Transactions/protocol-docs/content/docs/xml/OTuser.md

 ```

 ## Elements and attributes
-* Element `OTuser`: a container.
 * Attribute `version`: String. the container version.
 * Attribute `nymID`: Identifier.
 The ID of the Nym being described.
 * Element `nymIDSource`: the source passed to the 'newnym' command when the Nym
   was created, or the generated public key when nothing was passed.
 This is a
   repeatition of the earlier nymIDSource element.